Underground Coal Gasification (UCG)

 The best is the enemy of the good

-Electrolysis of water is another popular formof creating hydrogen and it is carbon dioxide free.
+Electrolysis of water is another popular form of creating hydrogen and it is carbon dioxide-free.
 Smith is concerned that people are expecting a solution that will be the ultimate solution, instead of using resources we can use now, that we know.
 Hybrids and hydrogen/internal combustion engines (ICE)are good for now, while the ultimate solution seems to be a fuel cell vehicle powered with hydrogen.

 Currently, we are producing hydrogen from natural gas, through a process called reforming.
 Hydrogen combined with ammonia creates fertilizer, but it also creates carbon dioxide – a greenhouse gas that causes global warming.

-Globally, we know that we are closer to becoming a hydrogen run state, ultimately replacing gas.
-The biggest obstacles to creating an infrastructure are production, transportation and storage of large quantities of hydrogen.
+Globally, we know that we are closer to becoming a hydrogen-run state, ultimately replacing gas.
+The biggest obstacles to creating an infrastructure are production, transportation, and storage of large quantities of hydrogen.

 Underground Coal Gasification (UCG) is not commercially viable now and much testing has to be done.
-UCG, using 1,000+ meters deep coal seam (to deflect water contamination) would cost about 45 cents per kilogram to produce hydrogen, emission free.
+UCG, using 1,000+ meters deep coal seam (to deflect water contamination) would cost about 45 cents per kilogram to produce hydrogen, emission-free.
 To produce one gallon of gasoline costs 95 cents.
 A kilogram of hydrogen and a gallon of gasoline have nearly identical energy content.

-What about transportation?
+What about transportation with coal?

 There are thousands of miles of ammonia pipelines in operation in the US today.
-The speculation is that if the hydrogen is combined with ammonia it could be distributed through pipelines to distrbution centers throughout the coal states.
+The speculation is that if the hydrogen is combined with ammonia it could be distributed through pipelines to distribution centers throughout the coal states.

-Good news, bad news
+Coal – Good news, bad news

-The one problem with this, is that it would not be viable for the California hydrogen highway because of the transportation cost.
+The one problem with this is that it would not be viable for the California hydrogen highway because of the transportation cost.
 The states UCG would be most viable would be;

-We are no where near having the best solution for hydrogen, but that does not mean that hydrogen cannot be produced.
+We are nowhere near having the best solution for hydrogen, but that does not mean that hydrogen cannot be produced.

 According to Glass, A Limited Number of Technologies are Viable to Help Bring About the Hydrogen Transition in Phase I;